 - The time, date, and location of the hearing and a reminder that attendance is imperative and supersedes all other campus activities. - Any technology that will be used to facilitate the hearing. - Information about the option for the live hearing to occur with the parties located in separate rooms using technology that enables the decision-maker and parties to see and hear a party or witness answering questions.
 Such a request must be raised with the Title IX coordinator at least five (5) business days prior to the hearing. - A list of all persons who will attend the hearing, along with an invitation to object to any decision-maker on the basis of demonstrated bias or conflict of interest.
-Any objection must be raised with the Title IX coordinator at least two (2) business days prior to the hearing. - Information on how the hearing will be recorded and on the parties' access to the recording after the conclusion of the hearing. - A statement that, if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence and that the decision-maker may not draw any inference solely from a party's or witness's absence from the hearing or refusal to respond to cross-examination or answer other questions. - Notification that the parties may have the assistance of an advisor of their choosing at the hearing and that the parties will be required to have an advisor present for any questions they may desire to ask.
+Any objection must be raised with the Title IX coordinator at least two (2) business days prior to the hearing. - Information on how the hearing will be recorded and on the parties' access to the recording after the conclusion of the hearing. - A statement that, if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence, and the party's or witness's testimony and any statements given prior to the hearing will not be considered by the decision-maker.
+For compelling reasons, the chair may reschedule the hearing.
+Should the parties decide not to participate in the resolution process, the process proceeds absent their participation to a reasonable resolution. - Notification that the parties may have the assistance of an advisor of their choosing at the hearing and that the parties will be required to have an advisor present for any questions they may desire to ask.
 A party must notify the Title IX coordinator if they do not have an advisor, and Lander University will appoint one.
 Each party must have an advisor present.
-There are no exceptions. - A copy of all the materials provided to the decision-maker about the matter unless they have been provided already. - An invitation to each party to submit to the chair a pre-hearing impact statement that the decision-maker will review during any sanction determination, as applicable. - An invitation to contact the Title IX coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) business days prior to the hearing. - A statement that parties cannot bring mobile phones/devices into the hearing.
+There are no exceptions. - A copy of all the materials provided to the decision-maker about the matter, unless they have been provided already. - An invitation to each party to submit to the chair a pre-hearing impact statement that the decision-maker will review during any sanction determination, as applicable. - An invitation to contact the Title IX coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) business days prior to the hearing. - A statement that parties cannot bring mobile phones/devices into the hearing.